benzookapi/shopify-barebone-app-sample/README.md

 # TIPS
 - If you want to create other language versions of this app like PHP, Java, Ruby, Python, etc., the best way is [creating an extension-only app](https://shopify.dev/docs/apps/app-extensions/extension-only-apps) by **not choosing a Remix template in CLI steps** to add your server side code manually.
 - You can use the endpoint of `webhookgdpr` for [GDPR Webhooks](https://shopify.dev/docs/apps/store/security/gdpr-webhooks).
-- If you fail to get [protected customer data](https://shopify.dev/docs/apps/store/data-protection/protected-customer-data) in Checkout UI Extension or API Webhook creation even in dev. stores, submit your app first which enable you get them.
+- If you fail to get [protected customer data](https://shopify.dev/docs/apps/store/data-protection/protected-customer-data) in Checkout UI Extension or API Webhook creation even in dev. stores, submit your app first which enable you get them (this is for `public app distribution` only).
+- If you want to sync your existing app configration with local TOML files, choose `YES` to `Include xxx.toml configuration on deploy?` which overwrites the config values in partner dashboard setting with the local specified values (If you find `Scopes` section in the app configuration menu in the partner dashboard, which means your `use_legacy_install_flow = true` is not applied and you need to overwrite with your TOML file).

 # Disclaimer
 - This code is fully _unofficial_ and NOT guaranteed to pass [the public app review](https://shopify.dev/apps/store/review) for Shopify app store.
 The official requirements are described [here](https://shopify.dev/apps/store/requirements).